 - Entitle a session-based desktop to those users, based on this farm by creating a session-based desktop assignment.

 If you created an applications farm, you would next scan that farm to load applications into Horizon Cloud and then create an applications assignment so your end users can use the remote applications from that farm.

 For more information, see Applications in Your Horizon Cloud Inventory, Remote Applications - Importing from RDSH Farms that are Provisioned by Horizon Cloud Pods in Microsoft Azure, and Remote Applications - Create a Remote Application Assignment for Remote Applications Provisioned By Horizon Cloud Pods in Microsoft Azure.

 If the image for this farm has applications that require opening special ports, you might need to modify this farm's associated Network Security Group (NSG) in Microsoft Azure.
-For details about the NSG, see About Network Security Groups and Your Farms.
+For details about the NSG, see About Network Security Groups and Farms in a Horizon Cloud Pod.

 If you specified NSX Cloud management for this farm, you can use your NSX Cloud environment's Service Manager (CSM) to see that the farm's VMs are managed in NSX Cloud.
 Log in to your environment's CSM and navigate to Managed for the farm's VMs, you can start implementing NSX policies on them..
 When that Instances page shows a status of